PRIVACY POLICY

 Cobwebs Website Privacy Notice

-Cobwebs Technologies Ltd. (referred to as “we”, “us” or “our” in this Privacy Notice) respects your privacy and is committed to protecting your personal data.
-This privacy notice (“Notice” or “Privacy Notice”) is designed to inform you as to how we look after your personal data when you visit our website (https://cobwebs.com/) (“Website”) and notify you about your privacy rights and how the law protects such rights.
-For the purpose of this Privacy Notice, Cobwebs is considered a controller of personal data that it collects in accordance with this Privacy Notice.
-Please note, that where the EU General Data Protection Regulation applies to our processing of personal data, we have included specific information on the legal basis for such processing and your rights with respect thereto.
+This privacy notice (“Notice” or “Privacy Notice”) is designed to inform you as to how we look after your personal data when you visit our website (https://www.cobwebs.com/) (“Website”) and notify you about your privacy rights and how the law protects such rights.
+For the purpose of this Privacy Notice and to the extent that the GDPR applies, Cobwebs is considered a controller of personal data that it collects in accordance with this Privacy Notice.

 We encourage you to read this Notice carefully, and to regularly check this page to review any changes we might make to the terms of this Privacy Notice.
 This Privacy Notice supplements other notices we may provide as part of our interactions with you or notices you may have received from other controllers and is not intended to override such notices.